praveenkolakani/Tic_Tac_Game/README.md

 # Tic_Tac_Game
-This game is running on C program.
+This game is run on C program.